Sniffdog/Hashsynminer/README.md

 Very Important...
 SplitSniffEWBF (equihash) must use quotation without commas for each GPU selected (ie: '0 1 2 3 4 5 6 7')

-# (This is how to set for auto convert to btc at Zpool.ca, Hashrefinery.com, and Ahashpool.com)
+# (This is an exampl of how to set for auto convert to btc at Zpool.ca, Hashrefinery.com, and Ahashpool.com)

 1) Place your Bitcoin address after -u in Splitsniffin.bat

 2) Passwordcurrency BTC

-2) Register at Multipool and input your -Username and -Workername to Splitsniffin.bat (your Workername will also be used at hashrefinery and at Zpool for identification of your rig).
+2) Register at Multipool and input your -Username and -Workername to Splitsniffin.bat.
 You must also setup at Miningpoolhub to autoswitch to Bitcoin and place your Bitcoin address in bitcoin tab

+3) -RigName the name you want to call your mining at Ahashpool.com, Hashrefinery.com, and Zpool.ca

 # This is how to set for a different currency other than btc at Zpool.ca, Hashrefinery.com, and Ahashpool.com

-1) If you don't want to be paid in Bitcoin at Hashrefinery or Zpool you can choose -Passwordcurrency *Note( Make sure you add same currency wallet address in -u for the same -Passwordcurrency chosen.
+1) If you don't want to be paid in Bitcoin at Hashrefinery or Zpool you can choose -Passwordcurrency *Note( Make sure you add same currency wallet address in -Wallet for the same -Passwordcurrency chosen.
 Auto default is BTC for a BTC wallet address)

 # Price ticker btc/currency